The Esplanade (Toronto): History

 In the 1840s, Toronto's waterfront was a combination of wharves and squatter buildings.
-The area where The Esplanade is today was then part of the harbour, south of the shoreline.
-The Esplanade, a 100 ft-wide road, was proposed, just south of Front Street, with new water lots made from cribbing and filling of the shore to the south.
+The area where the Esplanade is today was then part of the harbour, south of the shoreline.
+The Esplanade, a 100 ft road, was proposed just south of Front Street, with new water lots made from cribbing and filling of the shore to the south.
 The waterfront was extended to a survey line from the point of the Gooderham windmill west to a point due east of the old Fort Rouillé.
 The new Esplanade was built in the 1850s at a cost of £150,000.
 Ostensibly for carriages and carts, the roadway eventually became primarily the route for rail lines in the central core.
 In exchange for 40 ft of the Esplanade, the railways underwrote the infilling of the harbour.
 The Esplanade and infill project was complete by 1865.
-The project was the start of the railways taking over the entire Esplanade to the west of Yonge Street, and almost all of the harbour area.
+The project was the start of the railways taking over the entire Esplanade to the west of Yonge Street and almost all of the harbour area.
 Gates were added to hold traffic as trains ran past each intersection.

-The Grand Trunk Railway built its first station at Bay Street and The Esplanade before building the first Union Station at York Street and The Esplanade.
-The Union Station would be replaced by a new Union Station in 1873 at the same location.
+The Grand Trunk Railway built its first station at Bay Street and the Esplanade before building the first Union Station at York Street and the Esplanade.
+Union Station would be replaced by a new Union Station in 1873 at the same location.
 The current Union Station was built in the 1910s and 1920s, and a new viaduct took over the railway functions of the Esplanade permanently.
 By then, landfill had extended the waterline further south.
-The Esplanade once ran west from Yonge Street to Spadina Avenue with rest lost to re-development: Metro Toronto Convention Centre from John Street to Lower Simcoe Street; SkyWalk from Lower Simcoe Street to York Street (former CNCP Building and Canadian National Express Building and partially by old Union Station); Union Station built over section from Bay Street to York Street; Union Station Bus Terminal (previous CP Express and Transport Building) covers area from Yonge to Bay and uses old section of road as an internal roadway for buses.
-A new section of the Esplanade West (west of Bay Street to Spadina) emerged in the 1990s but was renamed as Bremner Boulevard in honour of former Toronto Public Works Commissioner Ray Bremner (died 2004).
+The Esplanade once ran west from Yonge Street to Spadina Avenue with the rest lost to re-development: Metro Toronto Convention Centre from John Street to Lower Simcoe Street; SkyWalk from Lower Simcoe Street to York Street (former CNCP Building and Canadian National Express Building and partially by old Union Station); Union Station built over the section from Bay Street to York Street; Union Station Bus Terminal (previous CP Express and Transport Building) covers area from Yonge to Bay and uses old sections of the road as an internal roadway for buses.
+A new section of the Esplanade West (west of Bay Street to Spadina) emerged in the 1990s but was renamed as Bremner Boulevard in honour of former Toronto Public Works Commissioner Ray Bremner.
 The portion of Bremner east of York Street was renamed Raptors Way in 2019.

-The Great Western Railway built its rail station at the intersection of Yonge Street and The Esplanade.
-After the viaduct was built and passenger rail operations moved to the Union Station to the west, the building was converted to a freight office, then to the Toronto Wholesale Fruit Market.
+The Great Western Railway built its rail station at the intersection of Yonge Street and the Esplanade.
+After the viaduct was built and passenger rail operations moved to Union Station to the west, the building was converted to a freight office, then to the Toronto Wholesale Fruit Market.
 The location became part of the site for the new O'Keefe Centre for the Performing Arts (now the Sony Centre) in 1960.
-The Fruit Market and the wholesale market west of the St. Lawrence Market moved out of downtown to the Ontario Food Terminal by the Humber River to the west.
+The fruit market and the wholesale market west of the St. Lawrence Market moved out of downtown to the Ontario Food Terminal by the Humber River to the west.